ERIH ANNUAL CONFERENCES

 The ERIH Conference has been held annually since 2005 at different industrial heritage sites across Europe.
 Each conference focuses on a topical issue in industrial heritage tourism.
 They also provide a platform for people from different European countries and regions to share experiences, expertise and get to know each other.

-Speakers and participants are experts from industrial heritage sites and organisations, museums, tourism institutions, heritage authorities, development agencies, academia and people interested in the topic.
+The speakers and participants are experts from industrial heritage sites and organisations, museums, tourism institutions, heritage authorities, development agencies, academia and people interested in the topic.

-20TH ERIH CONFERENCE 2024: PLEASE REGISTER
+20TH ERIH CONFERENCE 2024 ŁÓDŹ (PL)

 ENVIRONMENTAL SUSTAINABILITY - HOW TO COME FROM BUZZWORD TO ACTION